8 tips to encourage your cat to drink more water

 Adding a few drops of tuna juice (from tuna packed in water, not oil) or chicken broth will make the water more enticing for your feline friend.
 Just make sure the flavouring doesn’t include too much salt, as this is unhealthy for your cat.

-If you are concerned about any change to your cat's behaviour, including changes to their normal eating and drinking habits, please consult your vet.
+If you are concerned about any change to your cat's behaviour, including changes to their normal eating and drinking habits, it can be a sign of a medical problem so please consult your vet.

 How to monitor how much your cat drinks

 Sure Petcare’s Felaqua® Connect is a water bowl that monitors your cat’s water intake, giving you peace of mind.
 The bowl also refills with clean, fresh water automatically as your cat drinks.

 Thanks to our friends at Sure Petcare, you can receive a discount on their products, including the Felaqua Connect, and support Cats Protection at the same time.

 Learn more about Sure Petcare’s product range and how to receive your discount.